Would love your thoughts, please comment at the end of the post!

 - Diet pudding

-- Always stop eating when you begin to feel full.
-Eating past this can cause vomiting and potentially lead to your stomach pouch stretching.
+- Eating past your capacity can potentially lead to stomach pouch stretching.

 - Add raw fruits or vegetables and fibrous meats only after 6 to 8 weeks of surgery.